 Handle with care

 When cleaning your dentures, it is important to handle them with care.
 Use the correct cleaning products, equipment, and water temperature.
 Dentures can be fragile, and there can be a risk of dropping the dentures when cleaning them.
-Cleaning your dentures over a bowel of water or a folded towel can help prevent any damaged caused if the dentures are accidentally dropped or knocked.
+Cleaning your dentures over a bowl of water or a folded towel can help prevent any damaged caused if the dentures are accidentally dropped or knocked.